The knee joint is a modified hinge joint (ginglymus). The knee joint is not a very stable joint. Knee range of motion is through following movements-

 The femur and lateral meniscus move over the tibia during rotation, while the femur rolls and glides over both menisci during extension-flexion.
-Thus the flexion extension movement occurs in compartment above the menisci whereas the rotator movement occurs below the menisci.
+Thus the flexion-extension movement occurs in the compartment above the menisci whereas the rotator movement occurs below the menisci.

 Normal Knee – Range of Motion